-The California Department of Insurance has begun to examine levels of pricing and competition in the title insurance industry in California, with a view to determining whether prices are too high and if so, implementing rate reductions.
-New York, Colorado, Florida, Louisiana, Nevada, and Texas insurance regulators have also announced similar inquiries (or other reviews of title insurance) and other states could follow.
-At this stage, the Company is unable to predict what the outcome will be of this or any similar review.
+New York, Colorado, Louisiana, Nevada, and Texas insurance regulators have also announced similar inquiries (or other reviews of title insurance rates) and other states could follow.
+At this stage, the Company is unable to predict what the outcome will be of these or any similar reviews.

 Canadian lawyers who have traditionally played a role in real property transactions in Canada allege that the Company's practices in processing residential mortgages are the unauthorized practice of law.
 Their Law Societies have demanded an end to the practice, and have begun investigations into those practices.
-In several provinces bills have been filed that ostensibly would affect the way the Company does business.
+In several provinces bills have been filed that ostensibly would affect the way we do business.
 The Company is unable to predict the outcome of this inquiry or whether it will adversely affect the Company's business or results of operations.
+In Missouri a class action is pending alleging that certain acts performed by the Company in closing real estate transactions are the unlawful practice of law.
+The Company intends to vigorously defend this action.